Best Espresso Beans

 Papua New Guinean beans are known for their espresso with a tart and tangy finish.
 This espresso is perfect if you like your espresso to taste different from the norm!

-Indonesian beans are well-known for well-balanced espresso blend with chocolate and caramel notes.
+Indonesian beans are well-known for well-balanced espresso blends with chocolate and caramel notes.
 If you like espresso with a hint of sweetness, this is the espresso blend for you!

 Kenyan beans are known for espresso with a rich and full body, a smooth taste, and notes of black currant.